Anti-Modern Slavery and Human Trafficking

 Organisational Structure and Supply Chains

 This policy covers all the activities of Servelec and its subsidiaries.
-It governs all our Business dealings and the conduct of all persons or organisations with whom we contract directly or who we appoint to act on our behalf.
+It governs all our business dealings and the conduct of all persons or organisations with whom we contract directly or who we appoint to act on our behalf.

-We expect all or who have, or seek to have, a business relationship with Servelec and/or any member of our Group, to familiarise themselves with our Anti-Slavery Policy and to act at all times in a way which is consistent with our Anti-Slavery Policy.
+We expect all or who have, or seek to have, a business relationship with Servelec and/or any member of our subsidiaries, to familiarise themselves with our Anti-Slavery Policy and to act at all times in a way which is consistent with our Anti-Slavery Policy.

 The HR department will liaise with other relevant departments such as the QA & Compliance and the Legal team to ensure that risk analysis and investigations/due diligence in relation to modern slavery and human trafficking is carried out as required.